jonathanleahy/currency-app/README.md

 Run the application with: `npm run start`

+## Bugs

+exchangeratesapi.io doesn't process
+    AUS, EUR correctly, so for the system EUR has been removed

 ## Deliverables

 - [x] Check the current rate of every given currency against any other currency of the user’s choice